upsidr/importer/docs/details/markers.md

 This includes target file to import from, etc.

-- `from: FILENAME#OPTION`: Define where import from.
+- `from: FILENAME#OPTION`: Define where to import from.
-  - `FILENAME`: Import from the `FILENAME`, the location of target file can be a URL or relative path from the source file.
+  - `FILENAME`: Specify the location of target file, which can be a URL or relative path from the source file.
-  - `OPTION`: Define which lines to import.
+  - `OPTION`: Define which line(s) to import.
-    - `NUM1~NUM2`: Import line range from `NUM1` to `NUM2`.
-Leaving `NUM1` empty means from the beginning of the file.
+    - `NUM1~NUM2`: Import line range from `NUM1` to `NUM2`.\
+      Leaving `NUM1` empty means from the beginning of the file.\
       Leaving `NUM2` empty means to the end of the file.
     - `NUM1,NUM2`: Import each lines specified (e.g. `NUM1`, `NUM2`) one by one.
     - `[Exporter-Marker]`: Import lines based on Exporter Markers defined in the target file.
 - `indent: [align|absolute NUM|extra NUM|keep]`: Update indentation for the imported data.